AllenNeuralDynamics/parallax/docs/source/FAQ.rst

         .. image:: _static/r_problem4.jpg
             :scale: 20%

-        - Solution: Close up the camera view to the center of the reticle so that the center of the reticle is in focus.
+        - Solution: Move the camera relative to the reticle so that the center of the reticle is in focus.

     3. Reticle view is too small: